 Mother Maggie Davidge-Smith, Hon Assistant Priest

-Mother Maggie is a hospital chaplain at Ealing Hospital and Meadow House Hospice and the West Middlesex University Hospital.
+Mother Maggie is a retired hospital chaplain – at Ealing Hospital and Meadow House Hospice and the West Middlesex University Hospital – with permission to Officiate.
 She also runs a small psychotherapy and supervision practice.
 She has particular expertise in relation to Gestalt and Transactional Analysis.

 Mthr Maggie’s formation for ordination took place on the Southern Theological and Training Scheme ( STETS) based in Salisbury and she is was ordained deacon in 2002 and priest in 2003 at St Paul’s Cathedral.
 Mthr Maggie began her ordained life in non- stipendiary ministry as curate of St Dunstan’s Acton before becoming a hospital chaplain.